top of page

 Operations Director

 I have lived in Ajo my whole life.
 I have a lot of family here.
 I love our close knit community.
-I have been a pharmacy technician since 2006.
-I started part-time with the Ajo CSA in February as the Business Manager.
+I was a pharmacy technician from 2006-2022.
+I am the Operations Director/ Human Resources.
 I have 2 amazing kids.
-My son also works with the Ajo CSA.
+My son started in 2019 as an intern and promoted to apprentice in 2023.
 We love helping our community.

 Alessandra Molina.jpg